merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 - [tilix](https://gnunn1.github.io/tilix-web/)

 All of them can be found via:
+- the Applications menu (top or bottom left) > Terminal
 - the Applications menu (top or bottom left) > Utilities > Terminal
 - <kbd>Super</kbd> + typing `terminal`.